Last Updated on April 19, 2021 by Jim Ferri

 Whatever the reason, put Chefchaouen on your list of top things to do in Morocco.
 You’ll find its medina (the old town) a melange of Moroccan and Andalusian style, not surprising given its proximity to Spain.
 There are shops, cafes, and restaurants galore to keep you occupied.

 Give yourself a day just to wander about aimlessly and absorb its charm.
 It’s one of the prettiest towns in the country.
 (A tip: if the street itself is painted blue it means it’s a dead end.)

 A Place to Visit in Morocco: Fez (or Fes)

 Once the home of Morocco’s cultural and intellectual elite, Fez is considered by some to have the best food in Morocco.
 Naturally, you’ll find plenty of restaurants and cafes to while away an afternoon.

 Fez also has one of the best-preserved medinas in the Muslim world.
 A good place to enter it is through the colorful Bab Boujloud gate, built by the French.
 Inside the pungent souk, you’ll find a maze of markets and mosques on its alleyways.

-Its colorful 11th-century Chouara Tannery has long been considered by travelers as one of the best places to visit in Morocco.
+A visit to the colorful 11th-century Chouara Tannery has long been considered by travelers as one of the top things to do in Morocco.
 It’s great to view but arrive as early in the morning as possible to avoid the stench that rises with the temperature.

 At the entrance to the spice and perfume market, you’ll find the al-Attarine Madrasa.
 Built as a center of religious learning, it has an exquisitely decorated courtyard that’s incredibly beautiful.